Kernix13/beginner-git-commands/README.md

 - Push your changes or project files to your empty repo

-If you created any files on Github, then you will have to use `git clone` and `git pull` before you can do a `git push`.
-So don't create any files on GitHub in the beginning.
+If you created any files on Github, then you will have to use `git pull` before you can do a `git push`.
+So in the beginning, don't create any files on GitHub.

 <a id="back-to-top"></a>